menacit/practical_cryptography_course/13-hash_pwd.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Nicholas A. Tonelli (CC BY 2.0)" -->
 Okay, so the server must store all passwords.

+That sounds bad if the server gets hacked or a backup archive is lost/leaked.

 Can't we just symmetrically encrypt them?